-Fran Perkett, M.T.S., B.A., has worked for over 20 years in education and pastoral positions.
+Fran Perkett, M.T.S., B.A., has worked for more than 20 years in education and pastoral positions.
 She is a regional workshop leader.

 Dennis J. Prout, CFP®, has taught financial planning courses since 1985.
 He is a Certified Financial Planner and a Master Elite Advisor through Ed Slott & Company, LLC.
 He founded Prout Financial Design more than 20 years ago.
-For over 10 years he has hosted a Retirement Planning Radio Show weekly on WTCM’s News Talk 580 AM.
+For more than 10 years, he has hosted a Retirement Planning Radio Show weekly on WTCM’s News Talk 580 AM.

-Libby Robold, M.A., RYT, PRYT, has been teaching yoga for NMC since 1984.
-An experienced art and yoga therapist, Libby has authored articles on education, yoga and Ayurveda lifestyle wellness.
-She co-directs Yoga for Health Education, Center for Conscious Living, in TC.
+Libby Robold, M.A., E-RYT, PRYT, AHC, has been teaching yoga for NMC since 1984 and yoga therapy for many years.
+She and her husband co-direct Yoga for Health Education in TC.

 Michael Robold, M.A., CYT, has been teaching yoga since 2002, after assisting in classes for 15 years.
 He teaches for NMC and co-directs Yoga for Health Education, Center for Conscious Living, in TC.

 Peggy Rod, B.S., is a retired TCAPS elementary teacher.
-Her retirement activities still include teaching; now it is teaching adults to play Mah Jongg.
-She has enjoyed the game since 2001.
+She has enjoyed the game of Mah Jongg since 2001.

 Lyn Salathiel, M.A., is a teacher and traveler who taught English and Humanities at TC Central High School for 36 years.
 Art appreciation and critical thinking were components of the curriculum.
 His travels have included Eastern and Western Europe, Greece, Turkey, and the Middle East.

-Margaret Schaal, B.B.A., has been involved at Old Town Playhouse for over 20 years as a director, producer, painter, designer, and teacher.
+Margaret Schaal, B.B.A., has been involved at Old Town Playhouse for more than 20 years as a director, producer, painter, designer, and teacher.
 She has served on the Artistic Board, been Volunteer of the Year, and is an Unsung Hero Award recipient.